alemxral/HCLI/readme.md

-# Habit Tracker CLI
+# Habit Tracker HCLI

 ## Introduction
-The Habit Tracker CLI is a command-line application that helps users track their habits efficiently.
-It allows users to add, check off, and analyze their habits over time using a simple and interactive CLI.
+The Habit Tracker HCLI is a command-line application that helps users track their habits efficiently.
+It allows users to add, check off, and analyze their habits over time using a simple and interactive HCLI.

 ## Features
 - Add daily or weekly habits